Highlight

 Overwrite default styling

-By default, highlighted keywords are wrapped in <em> tags.
+tags wrap highlighted keywords.
 To overwrite this styling, pass to the AsHighlighted

 method an instance of the HighlightSpec